-Manhattan College offers five distinctive residence halls, all conveniently close to the center of campus.
+Manhattan College offers four distinctive residence halls, all conveniently close to the center of campus.
 Our coed halls are much more than comfortable dorms to sleep and study in, they’re also home to a tight-knit Lasallian community where you’ll develop close friendships and enjoy a wide network of support.

 Horan and Lee Halls both offer suite-style living where you'll share a bathroom with your roommates, but not the entire floor.
 Lee Hall houses primarily first-year students, while Horan caters to our continuing student population.

 Traditional Community Living